failure-driven/blog/content/rails-camp/commit-37-refactor-when-then-steps.md

 Co-authored-by: Selena Small <selenawiththetattoo@gmail.com>
 {{< / highlight >}}

-**TODO**
+> **Q:** how did you find it?

-Super keen to join you guys,
+> **A:** I was super keen to join you guys, I knew I have not done this before
+> so it was exciting to be taken on this quick tour.
+I have not worked with
-I knew I hae not done this before not worked with When/Then stuff and in this way have been writing in elixir and thought this would be fun
+> Given/When/Then testing stuff in this way.
+Most recently I have been writing
+> in elixir and thought this would be fun.

+> **Q:** do you think you learnt anything today?

-what I learnt was the process,step by step
+> **A:** what I learnt was the process, step by step.
+I am used to testing more
-I am used to testing more on the b/e and no so much on f/e more at unit tests and not step by step
+> on the backend and no so much on frontend also more at the isolated unit test

-I haven't done flow testing
+> level and not this idea of steps flowing through the whole system.
+I haven't
-At the end of the day still anintegration test
+> done flow testing, but at the end of the day it's still an integration test

+> **Q:** what were your expectations of this pairing experience?

-Interestin situation because it was all setup and I felt there was expectations on me to do things a cretain way and do something in paritcular, I was not sure what to do
+> **A:** it was an interesting situation because it was all setup and I felt
+> there were expectations on me to do things a certain way and do something in
+> paritcular, I was not sure what to do, which direction to drive it in but you
+> guys manage to keep me guided on the path you were aiming for.

+> **Q:** how do you think we managed that?

-I liked the playfull time, it was fine
+> **A:** I liked the playfull time, it was fun!
+I can't figure Selena out, you
+> can put that on the record, it was certainly a good time.

+> **Q:** anything we can do better?

-I can't figure Selena out, put that on the record it was a good time, I would do it agian, maybe Michael can also wear a stripy shirt
+> **A:** I would do it agian, but maybe Michael can also wear a stripy shirt
+> next time?

+> **Q:** do you feel you got anything out of it?

-I was not sure what I would get out of this.
-I was not sure i would learn anything, I did not know what to esxpect.
+> **A:** I was not sure what I would get out of this.
+I was not sure i would

-I liked we foccused on the testing, we have written a lot
+> learn anything, I did not know what to expect.
+I liked we focused on the
+> testing, we have written a lot of code today.
+I really wanted to make that

-I really wanted to make that image change but refactoring was going to help the next person
+> image change but refactoring was going to help the next person

-I think you guys know what you want out of it and have done well if what you wanted to do is drive others to build the app for you then you have succeeded but the app has a long way to go
+> I think you guys know what you want out of it and have done well if what you
+> wanted to do is drive others to build the app for you then you have succeeded
+> but the app has a long way to go.

-Our goal this time was to have everyone invoolved to be part of the project the limited time to bring people around the context we have had to drive it more
+> **Selena:** Our goal this time was to have everyone involved to be part of
+> "The Rail Camp Project" and with the limited time to bring people around the
+> context we have had to drive it more then we would have liked to.

 ## Lolcommit